flybayer/co.base/docs/FAQ.md

 ## What is the main difference between React, React Native and Aven?

-React - JS system for putting things on the screen.
-Provides JSX React Native - Uses React.
+**React** - JS library for UI components.
+Provides JSX **React Native** - Uses React.
 Styling system on web, and the code framework on iOS and Android.
-Gives us "View and Text" components
+Provides `<View>` and `<Text>` components
-Aven - Uses React native and React.
+**Aven** - Uses React native and React.
 Full application framework for building websites and mobile apps.
 Includes a solution for navigation and database.
-Gives us cloud and navigation (uses React navigation)
+Gives us cloud and navigation (built upon **React navigation**)

 ## Why would I use Aven?

-The main reason right now Aven is the first framework that works on iOS, web and Android, and also includes a database solution.
-It provides a full solution, great for beginners and companies.
+Aven is the first framework for web, Android and iOS that includes a database solution.
+The full-solution approach is ideal for beginners, and for companies who need a full stack.

-What are the components of Aven
+## What are the components of Aven

 - Aven Cloud - Database solution, client, server
 - Aven Plane - UI library